-Welcome to part seven of my baby massage series.
-This week I am sharing how baby massage can help relieve your baby’s cold symptoms.
+Welcome to part seven of my baby massage series where I share how baby massage can help relieve your baby’s cold symptoms.

 Cold infections are important to develop your baby’s immune system but can lead to a miserable time for you both if they have a blocked nose and find it difficult to feed and sleep.